cdjang/MultiApp/README.md

 Authorization Type should be changed to Password
 Host GitHub
-VCS - Git contains all instructions for the Repository
+VCS - Git contains all instructions for the Repository If unable to connect, Go into Kaspersky Security Settings and disable the Web Anti-Virus Temporarily so you can commit/push

 # Author
 Caleb Jang - Multi-App